balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 ## C++ utilities and preprocessor

-For space and performance reasons, I use 3D Cartesian coordinates.
+<a id="1001">For</a> space and performance reasons, I use 3D Cartesian coordinates.
 Since most container sizes are known or calculable, I use `std::vector`s for simple storage.
 This will let me directly pass the data to GPU code.

 ### reference/util.h